 Finally, let us point out in passing that the results proved here contribute to the theoretical understanding of approximation capabilities of deep neural networks.
 In recent years, DNN based approximation schemes have been shown to be able to overcome the CoD for approximating certain classes of functions.
-So far, these do not include generic smoothness classes [Mha96], [Yar17], but in addition to the solutions of PDEs (see the references above) these include for instance the function classes introduced in the seminal work [Bar93] and certain compositional functions [PMR+17].
+In general, these do not include generic smoothness classes (see, e.g., [Mha96], [Mai99], [Yar17], [EW21]), but in addition to the solutions of PDEs (see the references above) these include for instance the function classes introduced in the seminal work [Bar93] and certain compositional functions [PMR+17].
+We refer, e.g., to [Bac17], [EMW22], [SX22] for further results and references regarding such classes of functions.
 The present results identify certain families of non-local PDEs as alternative classes of functions which can be approximated DNNs without the CoD.